Steetley Colliery: History

-Steetley went on to hold the record for the deepest mine in the Yorkshire coalfield.
 By 1950, Steetley had one of the most productive coalfaces in the area and was providing employment more than 500 people: over 40% of the total workforce in Worksop.
 Given its demands on the local labour force and the remoteness of the colliery, the Shireoaks Colliery Company set about establishing new housing for the Steetley workers; the pit village of Rhodesia, Nottinghamshire is one such example.

 By 1896, there were 340 underground workers and another 70 working on the surface.
 The manager was R E Jones, who was also responsible for the neighbouring Whitwell Colliery.
 Independent numbers for the workforce are not available for 1923, when the Colliery Year Book showed a joint figure for Steetley and Shireoaks, but in 1933, there were 460 men working underground, and the number of surface workers was the same as in 1896.
 H J Atkinson was the manager in both years, and again, was also responsible for Whitwell.
 In 1940, the number underground had decreased to 440, but those working on the surface had increased to 80, and Steetley now had its own manager, in J A Barrass.
 The trend continued in 1947, with a drop to 403 men underground and 83 surface workers.
 The manager was now L L Harrison, who had previously been the manager at Whitwell in 1940.

 At peak production the colliery workforce could produce up to 33,000 tonnes of coal each year.
 Individual coal seams were used for different purposes: the Top Hard Seam was one of the most famous in the world due to its high commercial value, while the High Hazel Seam, mined from 1956 to 1983, supplied good quality domestic fuel.